 I am a counselor-presenter-researcher and assistant professor in the psychology department.
 I study the impact of faith, gender, and sexuality on mental health, with the aim to translate research to benefit lesbian, gay, bisexual, queer, transgender, and religious communities.
 In particular, I am interested in the experiences of LGBTQ and religious individuals in therapy, how LGBTQ people of faith make decisions regarding their faith, sexuality, and gender, and risk/resilience factors among LGBTQ people of faith.
 I am a licensed psychologist in Tennessee and maintain a small private practice focused on helping individuals resolve conflicts and mental health challenges related to sexuality, gender, and faith.
+I am bilingual (English-Spanish) and adopt an intersectional frame in my research and therapy to examine the unique experiences of Latinx gender and sexual minorities.
 I also provide a range of trainings and workshops surrounding sexual and gender identities, diversity, and inclusion to interested businesses and community groups.
-If you are interested in continued conversation around any of these themes, feel free to reach out to me or check out my website.
+If you are interested in continued conversation around any of these themes, feel free to reach out to me or check out my website..

 Lefevor, G. T., Janis, R., & Park, S. Y.* (2017).
 The impact of client sexual orientation and religious affiliation on therapeutic outcomes.
 The Counseling Psychologist, 45.
 IF =1.167

-Jones, P. J.*, Park, S.*, & Lefevor, G. T. (In Press).
+Jones, P. J.*, Park, S.*, & Lefevor, G. T. (2018).
 The role of support and academic distress in collegiate anxiety.
 The Journal of College Counseling.

 Ahn, S. A., Lu, M., Lefevor, G. T., Fedewa, A. L., & Celimli, S. (2016).
 Introduction to multivariate meta-analysis.
 In N. Myers, & N. Ntoumanis.
 (Eds.).
 An Introduction to Intermediate and Advanced Statistical Analyses for Sport and Exercise Scientists.
 Wiley.